Wall Street Analyst Downgrade Fisker Inc. [FSR]. What else is Wall St. saying

 Henrik Fisker, Chairman and Chief Executive Officer of Fisker, will speak at Cowen’s 15th Annual Global Transportation & Sustainable Mobility Conference.
 The event will take place on Thursday, September 8, 2022, at 10:00 a.m.
 PT and will be available via webcast.
 To register for and access the event, please click the registration link here.

-Fisker Inc. represents 298.27 million in outstanding shares, while the company has a total market value of $2.58 billion with the latest information.
-FSR stock price has been found in the range of $8.08 to $8.34.

-If compared to the average trading volume of 4.91M shares, FSR reached a trading volume of 4081382 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 4.86M shares, FSR reached a trading volume of 4525952 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for FSR shares is $15.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on FSR stock is a recommendation set at 2.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.